hitokiri-mata/katacoda-courses/kubernetes-observability/hpa/step2-metrics-server.md

 `kubectl top pods --all-namespaces`{{execute}}

 Metrics information is also reflected in the dashboard.
 Launch the [Kubernetes dashboard](https://[[HOST_SUBDOMAIN]]-30000-[[KATACODA_HOST]].environments.katacoda.com/) and in pages for each resource the same Top information appears in the UI.
-The [Horizontal Pod Autoscalar](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/) also utilizes these vital metrics to make decisions to scale up and down Pod instances.
+The [](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/) also utilizes these vital metrics to make decisions to scale up and down Pod instances.

 In the past, there was no _Resource Metrics API_ and a service called _Heapster_, now deprecated, used to gather all the cAdvisor metrics and bit more manually.
 Around the 1.6 to 1.8 Kubernetes releases the _Resource Metrics API_ was added.
 In concert, Heapster was removed and _Metrics Server_ is now the de facto service that aggregates metrics from the Metrics API.